sascharo/gxtract/docs/sphinx/source/index.md

 # Welcome to GXtract's documentation!

-GXtract is a powerful and flexible Model Context Protocol (MCP) server designed for seamless integration with tools like GroundX.
-It enables efficient extraction of architectural and implementation details from various document types, with a special focus on scientific papers and research articles.
+GXtract is a powerful and flexible Model Context Protocol (MCP) server with seamless GroundX tool integration.
+It enables efficient extraction of architectural and implementation details from various document types, with a focus on scientific papers and research articles.

-This server is built with performance, scalability, and ease of use in mind, leveraging Python 3.12, `asyncio`, and the FastMCP v2 library.
+This server is built with performance, scalability, and ease of use in mind, leveraging Python 3.12+, `asyncio`, and the FastMCP v2 library.

 ## Key Features